 Extruder Temperature Out of Range

 While printing a 3D object, the extruder temperature goes out of range for the material being printed.
 The printer pauses printing until the temperature stabilizes and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

+Extruder Head Movement Issues

+While printing a 3D object, the extruder head movement becomes irregular.
+The Printer stops printing and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

 Filament Feed Jam

 While printing a 3D object, the filament jams and cannot be fed into the extruder.
 The printer stops printing and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

+Filament Feed Skip

+While printing a 3D object, the filament extrusion rate is insufficient to maintain proper printing.
+The printer stops printing and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

 Material Empty

 While printing a 3D object, the printer runs out of the printing material.
 The printer pauses printing until more material is loaded and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

+Material Adhesion Issues

+While printing a 3D object, the printed object releases from the build platform or the current layer is not adhering to the previous one.
+The printer stops printing and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

 Print Bed Temperature Out of Range

 While printing a 3D object, the print bed temperature goes out of the requested range.
 The printer pauses printing until the temperature stabilizes and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.

+Print Bed Not Clear

+When starting to print a 3D object, the Printer detects that the build platform is not empty/clear.
+The Printer stops printing and sets the corresponding state reason to allow Jane's Client device to discover the issue and display an appropriate alert.
+The Printer starts printing once the build platform is cleared.

 Out of Scope